sandorex/arcam/README.md

 - Any file in `/init.d` will be executed on start of the container as the user, use `asroot` (wraps `su` or `sudo` if it exists) to run commands as root
 - Put dotfiles in `/etc/skel` which will be copied to user home on start, note that it may be overriden at runtime using `--skel`
 - All data inside the container (not counting volumes) will be deleted when container stops, to add caching or presistant data use a named volume

-For examples you can take a look at [my everchanging containers](https://github.com/sandorex/config/tree/master/boxes)

 </details>